 25. After my initial certificate request, can I obtain additional certificates by contacting the analyst who issued my certificates?

 No, you must submit a new request.

-As of March 2014, FDA no longer notarizes certificates.
-Please contact the US State Department of State for apostille and notary services.
-The State Department charges $8 per document for these services.
+As of March 2014, the FDA no longer notarizes certificates.
+Please contact the US Department of State for apostille and certificate of authentication.
+The Department of State charges $8 per document for these services.
 You can request apostille/notarization following the instructions at the links below.

 27. Can an Export Certificate to Foreign Government be obtained after an Official Action Indicated (OAI) inspection?